munificent/craftinginterpreters/book/parsing-expressions.md

 </aside>

 The parser falls out of the loop once it hits a token that's not an equality operator.
-Finally it returns the expression.
+Finally, it returns the expression.
 Note that if it doesn't encounter a single equality operator, then it never enters the loop.
 In that case, the `equality()` method effectively calls and returns `comparison()`.
 In that way, this method matches an equality operator *or anything of higher precedence*.